 In fact, the statue had received raving reviews from critics when it was completed and it has further defined Michelango’s reputation as a master of sculptures, at the age of 29 years old.
 Four years later after the debut of David, he was signed off to work on one the most important painting in the entire world in the Sistine Chapel in Vatican.

 After a few turns in the allies and some quick visits to the Italian fashion boutique (Some of them had museums like Ferragamo Museum and Gucci World Flagship store).
 I ended my first day in town with a beautiful sunset view of the city at another place named after Michelangelo.
 Michelangelo Square is a place in the city that requires public transportation uphill.
 The square had another duplication of “David” standing in the middle of the space, but everyone on site was too busy admiring the gorgeous view of the Florence old town over the Arno River.

 Walked through the Piazza Della Repubblica, both Via Della Vigna Nuova (Fashion Street, designer brands, boutiques, cake shops..) and Via de’ Fossi (Antique Street, old toys, books, etc.) led strollers to the riverside of the Arno River.
 I enjoyed the walk along the river towards the oldest bridge in Florence, Ponte Vecchio, which connects to the other side of the city to Palazzo Pitti.
-The shops on both sides of the bridge sold antiques and jewelry… more like a window-shopping experience for me – but after my visit to the Uffizi Gallery (My Top 10 Classical Art Galleries in the World).
+The shops on both sides of the bridge sold antiques and jewelry… more like a window-shopping experience for me, yet this is also a place you have to be alert for pickpockets.

 The Uffizi Gallery